 Chromatic aberrations are visible throughout the zoom range | |

-What to Look Before Buying a Canon Lense for Family Portraits?
+What to Look for Before Buying a Canon Lens for Family Portraits?

 Choosing the best Canon lens for family portraits will be a piece of cake if you pay attention to the following while purchasing the lens.